Billie Jean Floyd

-Billie Jean Floyd (December 24, 1929) has been a longtime educator, Oklahoma state senator, and civic leader.
+Billie Jean Floyd (December 24, 1929 – March 11, 2025) was an American politician, educator and civic leader who was an Oklahoma state senator.
 Floyd served in the Oklahoma Senate from 1984 to 1988, representing district 13.
 After her time in office, Floyd has remained active in historical preservation and several other community service projects.
 After her term, she served both as P.T.
 Supervisor for first year teachers at her alma mater, East Central University and P.T.
 Field Representative for the US Census Bureau.

 Early life

-Billie Jean Floyd was born on Christmas Eve in 1929 at the very beginning of the Great Depression.
-Raised in Ada, OK, Floyd's family did not experience the Depression as many others did, in that her father was employed with Railway Express Agency.
+Billie Jean Floyd was born on Christmas Eve in 1929 at the very beginning of the Great Depression in Ada, Oklahoma.
+Floyd's family did not experience the Depression as many others did, in that her father was employed with Railway Express Agency.
 Floyd graduated from Ada High School in 1947.
-Her parents were very encouraging of her education, so after graduation from high school, Floyd attended East Central University.
+After graduation from high school, she attended East Central University.

-Education and Career
+Education and career

 Floyd graduated with her bachelor's degree in education in 1951.
 Immediately after, she pursued graduate school at the Texas Women's University.
 She stayed there for a short time and then returned to her home state where she taught her first year in Duncan, Oklahoma.
 After that first year, Floyd signed a contract with East Central University and began to teach at the college.
-In 1952, Floyd married her high school sweetheart, Ben Floyd.
+In 1952, Floyd married her high school sweetheart, Ben Floyd, and the couple had two children.
 She earned her Master's in Education from OU in 1955.
-Her two daughters were born in 1958 and 1961.

 After a long career in education, Floyd decided to run for the state senate in district 13.

-Oklahoma Senate (1984-1988)
+Oklahoma Senate (1984–1988)

 Floyd was actively involved with politics before she decided to run for office.
 During her childhood, religion and politics were daily discussions at the dinner table and her family members openly supported political campaigns.
 Floyd teamed up with Lou and Wes Watkins to petition for the Equal Rights Amendment before she decided to campaign for office.
 They were told that if they received enough signatures, senator Roy Boatner would change his vote from a "no" to a "yes."
 Floyd and her companions did not succeed in completing the petition.
 Soon after, Floyd ran for office and was elected in 1984.
 She learned that their earlier petition would have not changed senator Boatner's vote, and this recognition majorly influenced some of her political decisions later on in her life.

 While campaigning, Floyd would hand peppermints to the public saying, "“Hello, my name is Billie Floyd and I’m running for the State Senate, and I just want to tell you that your vote would mean a mint to me, and here it is to show you."